malpercio/data-holder/README.md

     console.log("):");
   });
 ```
+Just as a pro-tip, you can also pass the string `default` or `Default` and get the same behaviour (callbacks and Node's promise).

 But maybe, you are already using a promise library, then send the function through parameter.
 Don't worry, I'm pretty bad at explaining, let's see it it action (with **Bluebird**)
 ```js